- Phone: 937-229-2433

 - Email: Contact

 Dr. Mosher has taught German language and literature, as well as general and Germanic linguistics on the university level since 1979.
-He is the immediate past chair of the Department of Languages, a position he held for twelve years (1994-2006).
+He is the immediate past chair of the Department of Global Languages and Cultures (formerly the Department of Languages), a position he held for twelve years (1994-2006).
 Previously to that service, he directed the Linguistics Program and coordinated the first-year German program at the University of South Carolina (Columbia).
 He has published articles on the fourteenth century German mystic, Johannes Tauler; Germanic philology; and proficiency approaches to teaching German and other foreign languages.
 He is a certified Oral Proficiency Tester in German and a recognized trainer in the Oral Proficiency testing procedure as administered by the American Council on the Teaching of Foreign Languages.
 During 2000-2001, he served as president of the Association of Departments of Foreign Languages, a division of the Modern Language Association.
 Dr. Mosher regularly teaches German language and linguistics.

 He is a graduate of Wheaton College (Il, 1971) with majors in philosophy and German; Syracuse University (MA, 1975) with a concentration in German literature and linguistics; and the University of Massachusetts at Amherst (Ph.D., 1979) with a concentration in Germanic philology.
 He initially learned German during his participation in a year-long American Field Service (AFS) study program in Switzerland (Zurich).
 He studied in Freiburg, Germany during his Junior Year of college (1969-70) and than also a second year when he gathered data for his dissertation (1977-78).
 He has lived for shorter periods and conducted research in Donaueschingen, Karlsruhe, Bamberg, and Leipzig, Germany.